 The Company has engaged in a service contract with an external service provider, Ms. Ho Wing Yan ("Ms. Ho"), who was appointed as the Company Secretary.
-Mr. Leung Yiu Cho, the executive Director, is the primary corporate contact person of the Company with Ms. Ho.
+Mr. Tse Kin Lung, the executive Director and the Chief Executive, is the primary corporate contact person of the Company with Ms. Ho.